Integrating Artificial Neural Networks into Undergraduate Physics Laboratory: A Compound Pendulum Case Study: Results and Discussion

-The table III shows the experimental data for a physical system, likely related to the pendulum motion experiment.
+The table 4 shows the experimental data for a physical system, likely related to the pendulum motion experiment.
 Each row represents measurements at a specific angle and associated length of the pendulum.
 The columns include the following: \begin{itemize} \item \textbf{Angle (°):} The angle at which the pendulum is released.
 The table shows values between 1° and 5°. \item \textbf{Length (cm):} The length of the pendulum measured in centimeters. \item \textbf{Times (s):} The measured time period for one complete oscillation of the pendulum in seconds. \item \textbf{g (cm/s²):} The calculated acceleration due to gravity using the pendulum's length and the time period of oscillation. \begin{itemize} \item This value is based on the formula:

-\item Where \textbf{L} is the length of the pendulum and \textbf{T} is the time period. \end{itemize} \item \textbf{ANN (cm/s²):} The predicted value of acceleration due to gravity from an Artificial Neural Network (ANN) model. \begin{itemize} \item This value is predicted using a trained model based on the input data (length and time). \end{itemize} \end{itemize} The values for ‘g’ using compound pendulum and ANN (predicted) are very close to each other, indicating that the ANN model has made accurate predictions that align with the experimental values.
-The table compares the experimentally calculated values (g) against those predicted by the ANN model, showing that the model can closely replicate the physical phenomena based on the input features (angle length and time).
+\item Where \textbf{L} is the length of the pendulum and \textbf{T} is the time period. \end{itemize} \item \textbf{ANN (cm/s²):} The predicted value of (g) from an Artificial Neural Network (ANN) model. \begin{itemize} \item This value is predicted using a trained model based on the input data (length and time). \end{itemize} \end{itemize} The values for ‘g’ using compound pendulum and ANN (predicted) are very close to each other, indicating that the ANN model has made accurate predictions that align with the experimental values.
+The mean value of the ANN-predicted gravitational acceleration obtained from all training, validation, and test datasets was 1009.029858 cm/s², calculated using all predicted outputs from the complete dataset consisting of 34 training values, 8 validation values, and 8 test values (total 50 data points).
+The optimized model yielded an overall MAE of 0.0005925 cm/s², indicating excellent predictive performance.
+Therefore, the final ANN-predicted value may be expressed as $g(ANN)=1009.029858 \pm 0.0005925 cm/s^2$, where the error represents the overall MAE of the model.
+The ANN-predicted mean value is in excellent agreement with the experimentally measured value of gravitational acceleration, 1009.03±6.82 cm/s², where ±6.82 cm/s² represents the standard deviation (SD) of the experimental measurements, confirming the reliability and consistency of the developed neural network model.